 Occupational therapists (OTs) help people develop a personally satisfying routine of everyday activities that creates a sense of purpose and direction.
 They will support you to do activities that provide enjoyment and support health and wellbeing by balancing self-care, productivity and leisure.

-The Psychiatrist will oversee your physical health and monitor that impact that an eating disorder may have on this.
-The Psychiatrist be able to advise on medications which may help you in your recovery.
-The Psychiatrist will also be able to support with diagnosis and advise on application of the Mental Health Act.
+The psychiatrist will oversee your physical health and monitor the impact that an eating disorder may have on this.
+The psychiatrist will be able to advise on medications which may help you in your recovery.
+The psychiatrist will also be able to support with diagnosis and advise on application of the Mental Health Act.